Emmy-github-webdev/ruby-guide/ruby-interview questions/ruby.md

 9. What is the difference between a **class** and a **module**
   - Ans: Modules are collections of methods and constants.
 They cannot generate instances.
 Classes may generate instances (objects), and have per-instance state (instance variables)

+10. What are your favourite tools for wriring unit tests and why?
+  - Ans: My favourite tools for writing unit tests are **RSpec**, RSpec created for behavior-driven development (BDD).
+It is the most frequently used testing library for Ruby in production applications.

+11. What is **Assets Pipeline?**
+  - Ans: Asset Pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.